 - First cousin

-It’s important to note that Qantas enforces the eligible family member rule quite strictly, and there have been reported cases where Qantas has suspended or closed accounts that have transferred to non qualifying recipients.
+It’s important to note that Qantas enforces the eligible family member rule quite strictly, and there have been reported cases where Qantas has suspended or closed accounts that have transferred to non-qualifying recipients.
 While it doesn’t happen regularly, Qantas may ask you to provide proof of your relationship with a nominated eligible family member.
-If this happens, you may be asked to provide documentation (such as a statutory declaration) that proves your relationship with the points recipient.
+If this happens, you may be asked to provide documentation (such as a statutory declaration) that proves your relationship with the recipient of the points.

 If you have a family member you’d like to transfer Qantas points to, but they are not a member of Qantas Frequent Flyer, you’ll be pleased to know that it is easy for them to join for free.
 We round up a list of free Qantas Frequent Flyer join codes here.

 Are there limitations around the number of Qantas points can I transfer to a family member?